 When I got to high school the normal things a high schooler is introduced to was introduced to me, mainly in the form of alcohol.
-By my senior year I was letting it consume my life, as well as affecting the people closest to me (a.k.a. my girlfriend at the time).
+By my senior year I was letting it consume my life, as well as affecting the people closest to me.
 To give you a short explanation of alcohol in my life, I can’t even count how many times I’ve been blackout drunk (passed out or puking).
 But at the time I thought it was the cool thing to do.
 I was popular and meeting new people all the time, mainly meeting new people because I would forget about meeting them when I was drunk.
 It wasn’t until the third or fourth time waking up in a pile of my own puke that I don’t even remember puking up, the summer following my first year of college that God pointed it out to me that my life was a mess.

 I had hurt so many people close to me because of the way I had acted.
-I had crushed my girlfriends heart, I had made my parents worry constantly, I was going to transfer schools because I wanted to party more, and worst of all I had pushed people away from Christ because I claimed to be a Christian but kept living in sin.
+I had made my parents worry constantly, I was going to transfer schools because I wanted to party more, and worst of all I had pushed people away from Christ because I claimed to be a Christian but kept living in sin.
 1 John 1:6-7 says, “So we are lying if we say we have fellowship with God but go on living in spiritual darkness; we are not practicing the truth.
 But if we are living in the light, as God is in the light, then we have fellowship with each other, and the blood of Jesus, his son, cleanses us from all sin.”
 I was lying to myself, to other people, and to God.

 But even after God revealed this to me I continued to drink.
 I ended up going to Philadelphia to watch Manchester United play and drank basically the whole time I was there.
 I’m not going to lie to you and tell you I didn’t have a good time.
 But four days after this game was church camp…